mbabynames search ✿

-Marshall is a two-syllable name of English origin, meaning "noble and strong".
+from the French, meaning "horse keeper".
+Marshall is a two-syllable name of French origin, meaning "horse keeper".
 It trails off with a gentle -l, which shapes how middle names connect to it phonetically.

 2